 Change Clothes Immediately After Being Outside

 If you’ve spent most of the day outside, it’s good practice to change clothes immediately upon entering the hotel room.
 Outdoor allergens like dust mites or pollen can linger on your clothes, and when you sit down on the bed or arm chair to watch a little TV before dozing off, you could be transferring those allergens onto the surfaces you come into contact with.
 Bringing extra clothing might seem like a hassle if you’re trying to meet certain luggage weight restrictions, but it’s well worth it if it means avoiding an onset of sneezing and watery eyes.
+Home remedies for dry noses don’t work when you’re nowhere near home!
 Put the contaminated clothing in a separate bag and keep it away from the furniture and the rest of your luggage.
 If you’d rather not bring extra clothing, check to see if your hotel has a washer and dryer, and run your contaminated items through a laundry cycle each night to avoid spreading allergens around the room.

 Indoor allergies can really put a damper on your vacation, but utilizing these tips can help you avoid an allergy attack and sleep well so you’re ready to take on the world.
 Happy travels!